canonical/spark-client-snap/docs/index.md

 The Spark Client Snap is a utility client application that makes running Apache Spark on Kubernetes simple and seamless.
 It packages in a single confined [snap](https://snapcraft.io/):

-* Apache Spark OCI Image compliant with Rock standards
+* Apache Spark binaries, executables and libraries
-* Python package/CLI to enhance Spark capabilities/customization, allowing to create, configure and manage dedicated Spark service accounts, with hierarchical level of configuration
+* Python package/CLI to enhance Spark capabilities/customization, allowing the user to create, configure and manage dedicated Spark service accounts, with hierarchical level of configuration
 * Expose simple SNAP commands to run and manage Spark Jobs

 The Spark Client Snap can be used to deploy and manage Apache Spark on different distribution of Kubernetes, like